amirwolf5122/telegram-bot-cloudflare/README.md

 # Telegram Bot on Cloudflare Workers

-A minimal example of a Telegram Bot running on a Cloudflare Worker.
+A minimal example of a Telegram messaging bot running on a Cloudflare Worker.

 ## Setup: